bolive2/startup/README.md

 JavaScript objects have '=' signs
 JSON uses "" not '
 CSS box model outside in = margin, border, padding, content

+The trick is to just think in Java and then find a way to make it output into the html file.